Mookie Betts Player Props: Dodgers vs. Astros

 Mookie Betts At The Plate

-- Among qualified hitters in MLB, his batting average ranks 76th, his on-base percentage ranks 28th, and he is 17th in the league in slugging.
+- Among the qualified hitters in MLB play, his batting average ranks 74th, his on-base percentage ranks 28th, and he is 17th in the league in slugging.

-- He has homered in 21.1% of his games this season, and 5.2% of his trips to the dish.
+- He has homered in 22.2% of his games this season, and 5.5% of his trips to the plate.

-- In 36.6% of his games this season, Betts has driven in at least one run.
-In 11 of those games (15.5%) he recorded two or more RBI, while accounting for three or more of his team's runs in five contests.
+- Betts has an RBI in 27 of 72 games this season, with multiple RBI in 12 of them.
+He has also driven in three or more of his team's runs in five contests.

+- He has scored in 43 games this season, with multiple runs 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.